Run A CronJob

 1. Define the Job

-• You should set the JobTemplate in CronJob in a suspended state, as Kueue will decide when it’s the best time to start the Job.
+Note that you do not need to set the JobTemplate in CronJob in a suspended state.
+Kueue automatically manages the Job’s suspension via webhook and decides when it’s the best time to start the Job.

 Here is a sample CronJob with three Pods that just sleep for 10 seconds.
 The CronJob runs every minute.